-Employees pilot single engine, rotary wing aircraft in support of law enforcement, or may serve as a copilot and assist the Pilot in command in evaluating mission requests, flying missions, and making recommendations for aircraft and equipment.
-Employees fly multiple missions such as: marijuana identification and eradication, drug enforcement, aerial crime scene surveillance, searches for missing persons and suspects, and may have night flights.
-Employees conduct pre-flight and post-flight inspections of aircraft and note all discrepancies in the maintenance log, and maintain all other necessary logs and reports related to their flights.
+Employees pilot single engine, fixed wing aircraft in support law enforcement, or may serve as a co-pilot and assist the Pilot in command in evaluating mission requests, flying missions, and making recommendations for aircraft and equipment.
+Law enforcement pilots fly multiple missions such as: marijuana identification and eradication, drug enforcement, aerial crime scene surveillance, searches for missing persons and suspects, and may involve night flights.
+Employees conduct pre-flight and post-flight inspections of aircraft and note all discrepancies in a maintenance log, and maintain all other necessary logs and reports related to their flights.
 Work includes planning flights considering weather, navigational aids, routing, altitudes, alternative routes and destinations, loading and weight distribution, fuel requirements, and the filing of flight plans as necessary.
 Employees are responsible for conducting performance checks of aircraft systems, computation of loading and weight distribution, taking into consideration equipment and fuel.
 Analysis is performed on the aircraft and weather conditions which may result in adjustments to routes or flight cancellations.
-Employees train to assume pilot-in-command status.